 2018: Wolf Alice - Visions Of A Life

 The second album by the London band beat off competition from Arctic Monkeys, Florence + The Machine and Noel Gallagher’s High Flying Birds, while the band have supported Foo Fighters and Queens Of The Stone Age over the past couple of years.
-They were nominated for their debut My Love Is Cool in 2015 and have had another nomination in 2021 for Blue Weekend.
+They were nominated for their debut My Love Is Cool in 2015 and had another nomination in 2021 for Blue Weekend.
 In February 2022, Wolf Alice were named Best British Group at the BRIT Awards.

 2019: Dave - Psychodrama

 The London rapper - full name David Orobosa Omoregie - won the 2019 with this deeply personal album about life as a black youth in Britain, including how his elder brother's sentence of life imprisonment has affected him.
 The judges called it "the musical equivalent of a literary masterpiece".
 A follow-up, We're All Alone In This Together, was released in July 2021 and in March 2022, his single Starlight became the first UK number one of the 2020s to be written and performed by just one person.

 2020: Michael Kiwanuka - KIWANUKA

 The Muswell Hill-born singer-songwriter was named the BRITs Critics Choice in 2012 and his first two albums - Home Again (2012) and Love & Hate (2016) - were both nominated for the Mercury.
-He took home the prize in 2020 with his third album KIWANUKA, and will sit on the 2021 judging panel.
+He took home the prize in 2020 with his third album KIWANUKA, and in 2021 he sat on the judging panel!